mayankdutta/.config/nvim/README.md

 O.leader_key = ' '

--- After changing plugin config it is recommended to run :PackerCompile O.plugin.hop.active = true
+-- After changing plugin config it is recommended to run :PackerCompile O.plugin.colorizer.active = true O.plugin.dashboard.active = true O.plugin.floatterm.active = true
-O.plugin.colorizer.active = true
+O.plugin.symbol_outline = true
 O.plugin.trouble.active = true
-O.plugin.lazygit.active = true
 O.plugin.zen.active = true
-O.plugin.markdown_preview.active = true

 -- if you don't want all the parsers change this to a table of the ones you want O.treesitter.ensure_installed = "all"